Blessed Gerard: Legacy and veneration

 Here lies Gerard, the humblest man in the East, the slave (servus) of the poor, hospitable to strangers, meek of countenance but with a noble heart.
 One can see in these walls how good he was.
 He was provident and active.
 Exerting himself in all sorts of ways, he stretched forth his arms into many lands to obtain what he needed to feed his own.
 On the seventeenth day of the passage of the sun under the sign of Virgo [3 September], he was carried into heaven by the hands of angels.

 After his death, the Hospitallers tried to preserve Gerard's body and it was kept in the monastery in Jerusalem and later moved to Acre after the fall of the city.
 When the situation in the Holy Land became precarious, his body was moved to the West.
 By 1283, his body was contained in a "very precious silver gilt box with many precious stones" in the Hospitaller chapel in Manosque, Provence.
 His skull was transferred to Monasterio Santa Ursula in Valletta, Malta, in 1749 while the remainder of his relics were destroyed or scattered in the French Revolution.
 Relics attributed to Gerard continue to be preserved in Provençal churches, including the church of Martigues, one of his possible birthplaces.
 Other relics belonging to Gerard can be found in Martigues, France, in the chapel of the Magistral Palace of the order in Rome, in the church of San Domenico, Pisa and in Sicily.

+A stained glass window in the Church of St John of Jerusalem in Hackney features Gerard with the caption Gerard : 1st Grand Master.